nchie/cynthionwhisperer/gateware/README.md

 # Standalone Cynthion Analyzer Gateware

-This directory contains a standalone, analyzer-only gateware package extracted from the Cynthion project.
+This directory contains a standalone, analyzer-only gateware package extracted from the Cynthion project, which has been modified to support triggers on sequences of byte-patterns.

 ## What is included